2018 Fordham Composers Program

 On April 10, we performed all compositions for an audience made of students, teachers and a special jury.
 Here's a sample of "Japhy Climbs" by Elliott Sawicki who received an honorable mention.

-Compositions by Nora Linde
+Compositions by Danielle Mendez and Nora Linde

-be performed during Exponential
+were chosen to be performing during Exponential

 (From left to right)

 Professor Daniel Ott, Danielle Mendez, Nora Linde and Pascal Archer.